Naros/debezium-ocp-etc-demo/README.md

 To login to the PostgreSQL database, run `psql --user postgres --password postgres`.
 The pasword is `postgres`.

-At the SQL terminal, you can execute `select * from inventory.customers`, and you should get the following:
+At the SQL terminal, you can execute `select * from inventory.customers;`, and you should get the following:

 ```text
   id  | first_name | last_name |         email